It can be a real headache when you apply for a Tier 2 dependent visa. It’s like trying to put together a 1000-piece puzzle with no picture on the box!

 In general, these costs may change over time.
 So, it’s advisable to check the official UK government website.

 Above all, the application fee and the IHS are non-refundable.
-Ultimately, it will remain non-refundable even if your application is refused.
+Ultimately, it will remain non-refundable even if your application is refuse.

 There are two types of dependent visa UK tier 2 applications